 At CRB Cunninghams, we’ve talked about the many benefits that come with removing cash from schools, ranging from increased efficiency in reporting to saving time spent on admin tasks for finance staff.
 Now that schools are beginning to put plans in place to help pupils return safely, removing cash is more important than ever.

 Online payments offer parents a simple way to top up their child’s account without ever having to use physical money.
-For schools opting for pre-order software such as Fusion Mobile, online payment provider iPay seamlessly connects to Fusion, meaning that when parents top up the accounts, pupils can see their live cashless balance via the pre-ordering app, which is updated in real-time when student’s purchase their lunch.
+For schools opting for pre-order software such as Fusion Online, online payment provider iPay seamlessly connects to Fusion, meaning that when parents top up the accounts, pupils can see their live cashless balance via the pre-ordering app, which is updated in real-time when student’s purchase their lunch.

 Bringing pupils back after the lockdown period will come with its challenges, but by implementing a Grab & Go style lunch service, allowing pupils to pre-order their food, collect their lunch from designated collection points and utilise contactless payment methods, schools can provide staff and pupils with a safe lunch service that meets everyone’s needs.

 Wondering how your school could implement Grab & Go changes to your catering operations?
 Learn more.